ethereum/portal-network-specs/portal-wire-protocol.md

 Upon *receiving* this message, the serving node **SHOULD** *initiate* a uTP stream with the received `connection_id`.

+##### Content Encoding
+Up to 64 content items can be sent over the uTP stream after an `Offer` request and `Accept` response.

+In order to be able to discern these different content items, a variable length unsigned integer (varint) MUST be prefixed to each content item.
+The varint MUST hold the size, in bytes, of the consecutive content item.

+The varint encoding used is [Unsigned LEB128](https://en.wikipedia.org/wiki/LEB128#Encode_unsigned_integer).
+The maximum size allowed for this application is limited to `uint32`.

+The content item itself MUST be encoded as is defined for each specific network and content type.

 ### Test Vectors

 A collection of test vectors for this specification can be found in the